mongodb/docs/source/applications/replication.rst

 specifying "``fsync: false``" and "``j: true``" a successful commit of the operation to the journal is all that :dbcommand:`getLastError` requires to return succesullly, rather than a full flush to disk.
-Use this the :mjs:data:`getLastErrorDefaults`" setting on the sever level to define the standards for a set-wide "safe mode."
+Use this the :data:`getLastErrorDefaults`" setting on the sever level to define the standards for a set-wide "safe mode."
 The default setting will only affect :dbcommand:`getLastError` commands with *no* other arguments.